 - Mark the "Streetcar or trolley car" box if the person took light rail or other vehicle that operates on tracks or rails with overhead electrical wires.

-- Mark the "Subway" box if the person took a subway, or other vehicle that operates on tracks or rails with complete separation from other vehicle and pedestrian traffic.
+- Mark the "Subway or elevated" box if the person took a subway, or other vehicle that operates on tracks or rails with complete separation from other vehicle and pedestrian traffic.

 - Mark the "Railroad" box if the person took Amtrak, or any other commuter train with occasional railroad crossings for vehicle and pedestrian traffic.

 - Mark the "Taxicab" box if the person took a limousine such as an airport limousine for which a fare is charged.

 - Mark the "Motorcycle" box if the person rode a motorbike, moped, motor scooter, or similar vehicle that is motor driven.

 - Mark the "Bicycle" box if the person rode a bicycle or other vehicle that is pedaled.

 - Mark the "Walked" box ONLY if the person walked all the way to work and used no other means of transportation.

 - Mark the "Worked at home" box if the person worked on a farm where he/she lives, or an office or shop in the person's own home.